DarioPTWR/SG-Education-Data-Analysis/README.md

-# SG-Education-Data-Analysis
+# 📊 SG-Education-Data-Analysis
-Worked on a Python data analysis project in relation to assessing trends and gaining insights into Singapore's education system.
+Worked on a Python data analysis project using the Matplotlib and NumPy packages in relation to assessing trends and gaining insights into Singapore's education system.